tdwg/bdq/tg2/_build_review/templates/guide/bdqffdq/bdqffdq-header.md

 The `bdqffdq:hasUseCase` object property SHOULD have an individual with a type that is a subclass of `bdqffdq:Policy` as its subject.

-The `bdqffdq:hasUseCase` object property MAY have an individual from the `bdq:` vocabulary that represents a `bdqffdq:UseCase` as its object.
+The `bdqffdq:hasUseCase` object property MAY have an individual from the `bdqval:` vocabulary that represents a `bdqffdq:UseCase` as its object.

 An axiom types the range of `bdqffdq:hasUseCase` as a `bdqffdq:UseCase`.